Welcome - This website was last updated on 20th May 2022 at 2.40pm

 SUNDAY MORNING WORSHIP on 'HECKINGTON LIVING COMMUNITY RADIO' at 11am each Sunday

-The Sunday morning broadcasts continue each week.
+Our Sunday morning broadcasts continue each week.
 Each week I put a Sunday Morning Service on the 'Worship from the Rectory' page.
 It has the readings set for that week along with prayers, hymns and a sermon, so you can join in at home if you want to.
 I record the service at the Rectory either on Friday or Saturday to be broadcast live on 'Heckington Living Community Radio' at 11am that Sunday and afterwards put a podcast on this website (though sadly the sound quality for the music is not as good as the live broadcast).
-In order to add variety, and include the ministries of others, Rev Stephen, Canon Beverley and David Stark contribute sermons every other week, and those who usually lead the intercessions in our churches send in their prayers which I read out on their behalf.
+In order to add variety, and include the ministries of others, Rev Stephen also contributes sermons, and those who usually lead the intercessions in our churches send in their prayers which I read out on their behalf.
 To hear the service on a Sunday just Google 'Heckington Living Community Radio' and click on the play symbol - If you don't hear the service straight away don't worry you are on the station just wait for the music to finish which sometimes is 11.05am.
+The complete service is around an hour long.

 LIBRARY OF SUNDAY MORNING BROADCASTS

-There is now a growing library of Audio PODCASTS of the radio broadcasts available to download from the 'Worship from the Rectory' page.
-There are 61 from the start of the Corona Virus pandemic in March 2020 right up to, and including, the Second Sunday of Easter - 11th April 2021.
+There is a growing library of Audio PODCASTS of the radio broadcasts available to download from the 'Worship from the Rectory' page.
+There are now 128 from the start of the Corona Virus pandemic in March 2020 right up to, and including the Fifth Sunday of Easter - 15th May 2022.

 Please do look at the Church of England Website - (churchofengland.org) where there are national updates and lots of resources for prayer and worship at home + links to live-streaming of services around the country.
 There is also the website of Lincoln Diocese (lincoln.anglican.org) with local news, letters and updates from our Bishops.